liupei101/TFDeepSurv/README.md

 [DeepSurv](https://github.com/jaredleekatzman/DeepSurv), a package of Deep Cox proportional risk model, is open-source on Github.
 But our works may shine in:

 - Supporting ties of death time in your survival data, which means different loss function and estimator for survival function (`Breslow` approximation).
-- Providing survival function estimated by three optional algorithm.
+- Providing survival function estimation.
 - Tuning hyperparameters of DNN using scientific method - Bayesian Hyperparameters Optimization.
 - Implementing by the popular deep learning framework - tensorflow